praekeltfoundation/junebug/docs/internal-architecture.rst

 Internal Architecture
 =====================

-Internall Junebug is structured as a set of services that live within a single process.
+Internal Junebug is structured as a set of services that live within a single process.

 Each Junebug channel creates three services -- a transport, a message